emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Timepoint 3 - September 2020; 2020-09-12 Run 3: Initial measurements from 2020-09-09 are in 3_initial_TA_samples.csv but no initial measurements for runs after that.
 If there are 2 data points for "Initial 1" - do we distinguish which one to use?
 Ariana and I are currently chatting about the best way to go about this.

 We are currently copy and pasting into `Timepoint#_TA_Data` in urol timeseries repo.
-Can we pull values into R and cat the dfs together?
-I'm nervous for manual entry.
-Will touch base with Ariana about this in meeting 3/7.
+On to-do list is create a test script to pull raw files and merge the dataframes to avoid any manual entry.

+All September bottles have been processed but there are several blank and initials that we do not have accounted for.
+Cross reference again with those bottles done at CSUN and in-field notes.
+Bring up to Ariana in meeting 3/14.

 ## <a name="Week"></a> **Weekly Schedule**